MikroElektronika/mikrosdk_click_v2/clicks/i2cmux7/README.md

 ## Example Description

-> This example demonstrates the use of I2C MUX 7 click board by reading the device ID of a 6DOF IMU 11 and Compass 3 click boards connected to the channels 0 and 7 respectfully.
+> This example demonstrates the use of I2C MUX 7 Click board by reading the device ID of a 6DOF IMU 11 and Compass 3 Click boards connected to the channels 0 and 7 respectfully.

 **The demo application is composed of two sections :**